levvedrov/levvedrov/README.md

 - 🥇 **12th International Scientific and Practical
 Conference "Scientific Research 2024"**: AI-based sorting algorithm analysis
 - 🏅 **The 22rd International Scientific & Practical
-Conference of Young Scientists and Postgraduates**: Sensor-based C++ system for real-time monitoring
+Conference of Young Scientists and Postgraduates (2022)**: Sensor-based C++ system for real-time monitoring
 - 🥇 **The 23rd International Scientific & Practical
-Conference of Young Scientists And Postgraduates**: Complex systems with recovery models
+Conference of Young Scientists And Postgraduates (2023)**: Complex systems with recovery models
-- 🥈 **International Competition of Scientific Papers by Young Scientists**: Model validation in AnyLogic
+- 🥈 **International Competition of Scientific Papers by Young Scientists (2021)**: Model validation in AnyLogic
-- 🥇 **Russian Olympiads**: Winner in Computer Science, Physics, and Math
+- 🥇 **Russian Olympiads (2021, 2020)**: 1st Stage Winner in Computer Science, Physics, and Math

 ---